 Available funds for hardship withdrawal

-Under the Proposed Regulations, plan sponsors are permitted, but not required, to amend their plans to allow for hardship distributions from the following sources:
+Under the Final Regulations, plan sponsors are permitted, but not required, to amend their plans to allow for hardship distributions from the following sources:

 - Profit-sharing and stock bonus contributions (including earnings on such contributions).